jmcgill/formation/README.md

 Formation can import a limited subset of resources.
 See [importers.go](https://github.com/jmcgill/formation/blob/master/aws/importers.go) for a list of resources that are supported.

+# Running
+go build .
+./formation

+Formation expects AWS credentials to be available in the standard AWS Environment Variables.

+Running formation with no arguments will import all resources that the provided credentials have access to.

+## Importing only one resource type
+One resource can be imported at a type using the -resource parameter

+./formation -resource aws_route53_zone

+Multiple resources can be provided as a comma separated list

+./formation -resource aws_route53_zone,aws_route53_record

+## Merging with existing tfstate
+An existing tfstate file can be supplied as an argument to formation.
+In this case, all resources imported during this run will be appended to that tfstate file.

+./formation -tfstate terraform.tfstate

+## Merging with remote state
+To merge with state stored in a remote store (e.g. S3) first pull that state, run ./formation and then push it

+terraform init
+terraform state pull > terraform.tfstate
+./formation -tfstate terraform.tfstate
+terraform state push terraform.tfstate

 # Contributing

 Contributing is _super easy_ and pull requests are _very welcome_.
 To contribute, follow the guides below!